appwriters-dev/appwriters-dev/src/routes/(nested)/30days/flutter/(days)/day2/+page.md

 # First Dart app

-By the end of this day, you should have a basic understanding of the Dart syntax and how to write a simple console application using it.
+Create and run your first Dart console application.
+This will allow you to get familiar with the Dart syntax and how to write a simple console application using it.

 > **Project** - Greet User
 >